Absences for sickness

 Appointments for medical purposes, days of religious observance or other reasons

-If a child is going to be absent for part of a school session for a doctor, dentist or other appointment the school must be notified in advance either by a written note or completion of the Appointments Absence Form (green) which can be collected from the indoor parents noticeboard or downloaded here.
+If a child is going to be absent for part of a school session for a doctor, dentist or other appointment the school must be notified in advance either by a written note or completion of the Appointments Absence Form (green) which can be found here.

 When collecting and returning a child for such purposes parents should ensure that the class teacher and the office are aware.
 The Signing In Book in the reception area must be completed.